A ministry for everyone – ‘each according to your means’

 And we all want it to thrive and grow.
 We all want it to continue its very special kind of ministry and tradition, its very special style of worship and fellowship.

-Under Fr Matthew and Fr Andrew, St. George’s is the focus week by week of a regular pattern of masses, culminating every Sunday in the inspiring 10.30 Sung Eucharist with our marvellous choir, and the fellowship that follows at wine and cheese and our Parish Sunday Lunches.
+St. George’s is the focus week by week of a regular pattern of masses, culminating every Sunday in the inspiring 10.30 Sung Eucharist with our marvellous choir, and the fellowship that follows at wine and cheese and our Parish Sunday Lunches.

 St. George’s also devotes much clergy time to other important areas, including visiting the sick, our thriving Malagasy community and our growing ministry to young people and students.
 In addition, St. George’s has a particular role to play in ecumenical affairs in France, especially through Fr Matthew’s work as the Bishop’s Ecumenical Representative in France.